 A driveway is the first thing visitors see and one of the largest hardscape investments you’ll make on your property.
-Asphalt is the cheapest option but looks dated and needs replacement every 15-20 years.
+Asphalt is the cheapest option but looks dated and needs replacing inside two decades.
 Concrete lasts longer but cracks and looks generic.
-Pavers cost more upfront but deliver dramatically better curb appeal and a 30-50 year service life.
+Pavers cost more upfront but deliver dramatically better curb appeal and a service life measured in decades.

-We install driveway-rated pavers throughout Charles County.
-Our driveway installations use a deeper base (10-12 inches versus the standard 6-8 for patios) to handle vehicle loads without rutting or shifting.
+Driveway-rated pavers, installed across Charles County.
+A driveway gets a deeper base than a patio — 10-12 inches versus the standard 6-8 — so it carries vehicle loads without rutting or shifting.

 Why Pavers Over Asphalt or Concrete

 Repairs are simple.
-If a section sinks or a paver breaks, we replace that section.
+If a section sinks or a paver breaks, that section gets replaced.
 With concrete, you saw-cut and patch (visible forever).
 With asphalt, you re-pave the entire driveway.

 No cracking.
 Concrete cracks.
 Always.
 Eventually.
 Pavers don’t crack because each one is independent — they flex with ground movement.